mistergjones/CryptoTrak/README.md

 ### What was learnt

-1. Really enjoyed defining my own mathematical functions to calculte moving averages and RSI.
+1. Really enjoyed defining my own mathematical functions to calculate moving averages and RSI.
 The function below demonstrates the requirement to push a rolling 14 day average into an array for subsequent use.

 ```js
 function calculateFirst14DayAverage(movingAverageDays, theDataArray) {